ismop/dap/doc/api/profiles.md

 + may not have a boundary which intersects itself
 + must be a closed loop (i.e. its boundary must terminate at its origin)

 The polygon specification must be URL-encoded in the usual manner (see sample below).
-A section is assumed to be belong to the specified polygon if it includes at least one sensor which is located inside the polygon's boundary.
-Empty (sensorless) sections are not considered to belong to any polygon.
+A profile is assumed to be belong to the specified polygon if it includes at least one sensor which is located inside the polygon's boundary.
+Empty (sensorless) profiles are not considered to belong to any polygon.

 ```
 GET /profiles